heysokam/osdf-old/doc/tmp.md

+# TODO:
+- Figure out if there is a way to extract QVM compiling tools from ioq3, to become independent from its code.

 # Compile & code:
   - Make gamecode modifications in ioq3
   - Compile with their qvm makefile (root/compile.py will do this)